Message Archive Pipeline Component

 Indeed, another message archive pipeline component on my BizTalk Pipeline Components Extensions Utility Pack project is available on GitHub!

-This time I decided to create a brand new component called the Message Archive Pipeline Component.
+This time, I decided to create a brand new component called the Message Archive Pipeline Component.

 Message Archive Pipeline Component

-• It can be used in any stage of a receive pipeline or send pipeline;
+• It can be used in any stage of a receive pipeline or send pipeline.

-• It can be used in multiple stages of a receive pipeline or send pipeline;
+• It can be used in multiple stages of a receive pipeline or send pipeline.

-• It provides an option for you to specify the location path for where you want to save the message: local folder, shared folder, network folder.
+• It provides an option for you to specify the location path for where you want to save the message: local folder, shared folder, or network folder.

 So what are the differences between them?